Zero Tolerance for Corruption Campaign

 4. An awareness campaign through grassroots civic education workshops and the production and dissemination of multi-media products.

 31 Interactive grassroots civic education workshops were conducted to communities throughout Namibia in 2011/12.
 A total of 963 persons (542 male, 421 female), consisting of community and traditional leaders, teachers and community members participated in these workshops.
-Printed educational materials were distributed, radio programs on corruption broadcast on all language channels of the NBC and regular anti-corruption advertisements were placed in daily newspapers on a regular basis.
+Printed educational materials were distributed, radio programmes on corruption broadcast on all language channels of the NBC and regular anti-corruption advertisements were placed in daily newspapers on a regular basis.

-In accordance with the tenets of transparency and in order to ascertain the effectiveness of the program in its entirety, continuous monitoring is undertaken at each component level and intervention as appropriate to ensure that implementation reactions and reception is as predicted and hence will ultimately meet the predicted and desirable outcome objectives.
+In accordance with the tenets of transparency and in order to ascertain the effectiveness of the programme in its entirety, continuous monitoring is undertaken at each component level and intervention as appropriate to ensure that implementation reactions and reception is as predicted and hence will ultimately meet the predicted and desirable outcome objectives.